Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: The definitions of effective diffusivity

-where $X(t)=(x_1(t),...,x_d(t))^{T}$ is the position of a particle tracer at time $t$ and the average $\langle\cdot\rangle_r$ is taken over an ensemble of test particles.
+where $\textbf{X}(t)=(x_1(t),...,x_d(t))^{T}$ is the position of a particle tracer at time $t$ and the average $\langle\cdot\rangle $ is taken over an ensemble of test particles.
 If the above limit exists, that means the transport of the particle is a standard diffusion process, at least on a long-time scale.
-If the passive tracer model has a deterministic divergence-free and periodic velocity field, this is the typical situation, i.e., the spreading of the particle $\Big\langle\big(x_i(t)-x_i(0))(x_j(t)-x_j(0)\big)\Big\rangle_r$ grows linearly with respect to the time $t$.
+If the passive tracer model has a deterministic divergence-free and periodic velocity field, this is the typical situation, i.e., the spreading of the particle $\Big\langle\big(x_i(t)-x_i(0))(x_j(t)-x_j(0)\big)\Big\rangle$ grows linearly with respect to the time $t$.
 For example when the velocity field is given by the Taylor-Green velocity field \cite{Fannjiang:94,StuartZygalakis:09}, the long-time and large-scale behavior of the passive tracer model is a diffusion process.
-However, there are also cases showing that the spreading of particles does not grow linearly with time but has a power law $t^{\gamma}$, where $\gamma>1$ and $\gamma<1$ correspond to super-diffusive and sub-diffusive behaviors, respectively \cite{Biferale:95,Majda:99,BenOwhadi2003}.
+However, there are also cases showing that the spreading of particles does not grow linearly with time but has a power law $t^{\gamma}$, where $\gamma>1$ and $\gamma<1$ correspond to super-diffusive and sub-diffusive behaviors, respectively; see e.g. \cite{Biferale:95,Majda:99,BenOwhadi2003}.

 We shall consider the Lagrangian approach in this paper.
-The Lagrangian framework has the advantages that it is easy to implement and does not directly suffer from a small molecular diffusion coefficient $\sigma$ during the computation.
-However, we should point out that the major difficulty in solving Eq.\eqref{eqn:generalSDE} comes from the fact that the computational time should be long enough to approach the diffusion time scale.
+The Lagrangian framework has the advantages that: (1) it is easy to implement; (2) its computational cost linearly depends on the dimension of the passive tracer model; and (3) it does not directly suffer from a small molecular diffusion coefficient $\sigma$ during the computation.
+However, we should point out that the major difficulty in solving Eq.\eqref{eqn:generalSDEDefD} comes from the fact that the computational time should be long enough to approach the diffusion (mixing) time scale.
 To address this challenge, we shall develop robust numerical integrators, which are structure-preserving and accurate for long-time integration.
 Moreover, we aim to develop the convergence analysis of the proposed numerical integrators in long-time integration.
 Finally, we shall investigate the relationship between several typical chaotic flows and the corresponding effective diffusivity.